dynawo/dyn-grid-compliance-verification/docs/manual_dev/source/development/addmodel.rst

 Adding a new dynamic model
 ==========================

-Dynamic Grid Compliance Verification is a tool  designed to carry out several tests related to RTE's grid code requirements on new generating plants that want to connect to the grid.
+Dynamic grid Compliance Verification is a tool  designed to carry out several tests related to RTE's grid code requirements on new generating plants that want to connect to the grid.
 It implements the tests defined in RTE's DTR document, the so called "PCSs" of type "I" (I2, I3, etc.).
 These PCSs include compliance tests for both electric performance requirements as well as